 - Applicants with work and life experience

-To ensure that the admission requirements are clear and consistently applied to all categories of applicants, Academic Board has approved the following guidelines:
+To ensure the admission requirements are clear and consistently applied to all categories of applicants, the Academic Board has approved the following guidelines.

-- That admitted students have the academic preparation and proficiency in English needed to participate in their intended study
+- Admitted students need to have the academic preparation and proficiency in English needed to participate in their intended study.

-- That a satisfactory score for the ATAR is a criterion that can be used to demonstrate educational attainment for undergraduate entry level
+- A satisfactory ATAR score is a criterion that can be used to demonstrate educational attainment for undergraduate entry level.

-- That a satisfactory score for the Special Tertiary Admissions Test (STAT) is a criterion that can be used to demonstrate educational attainment for undergraduate entry level
+- A satisfactory score for the Special Tertiary Admissions Test (STAT) is a criterion that can be used to demonstrate educational attainment for undergraduate entry level.

-- That satisfactory evidence of work experience is a criterion that can be used to demonstrate educational attainment for undergraduate entry level
+- Satisfactory evidence of work experience is a criterion that can be used to demonstrate educational attainment for undergraduate entry level

 Recent school leavers